Audio Studio

 There are two options to zoom an annotation interval.

-Zoom in Gradually via the Mouse's Scroll Wheel
+Zoom in via the mouse

 1. Click the relevant annotated interval on the time frame.